IanusInferus/typemake/build-tools/TypeMake/README.md

 ## Notice

+To use this repo in a project, just copy 'tools' directory to the project repo.

+You may need to customize some code to cope with your project, mainly in directory 'Make' and 'Templates'.

+## Android

 You need to set a key to build Android release APK and iOS applications/dynamic libraries.

 With Android Ninja toolchain, you can generate a debug key if you don't already have one.